 Cover the building rent: Check.
 Settle your vendor bills: Check.
 Pay your employees: Check.
 But have you paid yourself?
 Don’t forget that you are a part of your business expenses.

 When running a business, owners tend to pour their heart and soul into making sure the company stays afloat.
 Unfortunately, passion doesn’t pay the bills, and you cannot afford to work for free.
-If you’re struggling with figuring out how to pay yourself, you’re not alone.
+If you’re struggling with figuring out how to pay yourself as a business owner, you’re not alone.

 You’ve got options, so let’s take a minute to explore them.